mmoraleshoward/phase-2-project-library/README.md

 This repository is for a Phase 2 project in the 2023 FlatIron Software Development program.
 This repo is a work in progress and will be updated continuously.

+## What This Is For

+The purpose of this React API is to give those who interact to the site to get a preview of classic books and what they have to offer a reader.
+A user will be able to search for books by title and categories, read the summary, and an excerpt of the book.

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).